 About 20% of all brain tumours occur in the brainstem but they account for the majority of brain tumour deaths in children.
 Within the brainstem itself, 80% of tumours arise in the Pons region and they are most commonly high grade diffuse tumours.
 This type of tumour is known as a Diffuse, Intrinsic Pontine Glioma (DIPG) and carries the worst prognosis.

 DIPG is a very cruel disease.
 Children experience an accumulation of symptoms, which commonly include some of the following:

 - Turning in of one or both eyes (causing double vision)

 - Progressive paralysis (typically on one side of the body)

 - Locked-in state (a glazed look – they are conscious of their surroundings but are unable to move, talk or interact)

 - Difficulty swallowing

 - Respiratory and cardiac irregularities

-A powerful steroid called Dexamethasone is usually given, because the tumour often increases the pressure of cerebrospinal fluid in the brain.
-This drug has side-effects, the most obvious is dramatically increased appetite causing large weight gain.
+A powerful steroid called Dexamethasone is usually given to reduce the pressure of cerebrospinal fluid in the brain caused by the tumour.
+This drug has side-effects, the most obvious is a dramatic increas in appetite causing large weight gain.

 The mainstay of treatment is radiotherapy, which usually gives a transient improvement.
-Many chemotherapies have also been tried but most have had no effect; a few have provided transient improvement at best.
+Many chemotherapies have been tried but all have had no effect.
 Without treatment, the progression of DIPG is usually rapid.
-Median survival time with treatment is typically less than 1 year.
+Median survival time with treatment is less than 1 year.